A responsive website and a visual refresh of an iconic airline brand.

 This is a project I completed for Designlab’s UX Academy.
-This is not a real app but the research is organic and the design is based on real user voices, in combination with mentor and fellow student feedback.
+This is not a real website but the research is real and the design is based on actual user voices, in combination with mentor and fellow student feedback.
 I’m proud of this work, but I just wanted to be upfront with that.
 Okay, carry on now.

 Pan Am is an internationally iconic airliner with a long history of offering elevated, thoughtful flying experiences to consumers.
-In the wake of Virgin America’s acquisition by Alaska Airlines, Pan Am sees an opportunity opening up for a flying experience that’s a cut above the usual.
-They plan on launching a new airline in 12–18 months and are looking for a streamlined, well-thought-out user experience to match.
+Pan Am sees an opportunity opening up for a flying experience that’s a cut above the usual.
+They plan on launching a new airline and are looking for a streamlined, well-thought-out user experience to match.

 The goal of this project is to reintroduce Pan Am to the airline industry with a fresh website focused on customers’ needs and updated branding to reflect the modern era.

-I analyzed competitors by comparing website features to better understand what features Pan Am’s own website must have, what would be nice to have, and what could set them apart from their competitors.
+I also analyzed competitors by comparing website features to better understand what features Pan Am’s own website must have, what would be nice to have, and what could set them apart.

 After synthesizing the qualitative and quantitative data collected, user needs, pains, and wants were formed: